-The underwriters have advised us that they propose to offer the ADSs to the public at the initial public offering price set forth on the cover page of this prospectus and to certain dealers, which may include the underwriters, at that price less a concession not in excess of US\$ per ADS.
+The underwriters have advised us that they propose to offer the ADSs to the public at the initial public offering price set forth on the cover page of this prospectus and to certain dealers, which may include the underwriters, at that price less a concession not in excess of US\$0.42 per ADS.
 After the offering, the initial public offering price, concession and reallowance to dealers may be varied by the underwriters.
 No such reduction will change the amount of proceeds to be received by us as set forth on the cover page of this prospectus.

 The following table shows the public offering price, the underwriting discounts and commissions that we are to pay the underwriters and the proceeds, before expenses, to us in connection with this offering.
 Such amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase additional ADSs.
+The underwriters will not receive underwriting discounts or commissions on any ADSs purchased by Tencent, Hillhouse and Seguoia Capital.